Weeds and invasive animals cause problems

 - Keep your dog on a lead when visiting bushland areas so it cannot be mistaken for a feral dog or interfere with trapping or poisoning programs.

-Visit the Department of Primary Industries Pests, Diseases and Weeds website or phone 136 186 for free expert advice and information on identifying and managing weeds and pest animals.
+- Phone the Department of Environment, Land, Water and Planning on 136 186 for free expert advice and information on identifying and managing weeds and pest animals.